How to Use Live Transcriptions in Notes on iPhone, iPad, and Mac

 Whether you have the quotation icon while recording or not, you’ll see the transcription under the audio box in the note.
 Live audio transcriptions were unavailable on my iPhone 11; it only allowed me to record audio within the note.

 I also found out that the transcripts are sometimes inaccurate and that the feature can’t differentiate between homophones.
-I hope Apple improves the audio transcription accuracy with the upcoming iOS 18 beta updates.
+I hope Apple improves the audio transcription accuracy with upcoming iOS updates.

 Moving to the Mac, the process of generating live audio transcriptions is just as seamless, and it’s perfect for those who prefer working on a larger screen.